 Keywords: Impentamine dihydrobromide, Impentamine dihydrobromide supplier, Selective, H3, antagonists, Receptors, Histamine, histaminergic, VUF4702, VUF, 4702, 1858, Tocris Bioscience

 Citations are publications that use Tocris products.

 Currently there are no citations for Impentamine dihydrobromide.
 Do you know of a great paper that uses Impentamine dihydrobromide from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area